Threshold theorem in isolated quantum dynamics with stochastic control errors: Introduction

 Recent advances in experimental techniques have enabled the experimental realization of quantum dynamics, and it has become increasingly important to understand quantum dynamics.
 In particular, recent efforts to realize quantum computation are progressing rapidly~\cite{Johnson,Arute}; hence, the precise control of quantum dynamics is required.

-Although isolated quantum dynamics is ideally described by the Schr\"odinger equation, the influence of the external environment cannot be ignored in experimental systems.
-The external environment has two main effects on isolated quantum systems: the influence from a heat bath and control errors of the Hamiltonian.
+Although quantum dynamics is ideally described by the Schr\"odinger equation, the influence of the external environment cannot be ignored in experimental systems.
+The external environment has two main effects on quantum systems: the influence from a heat bath and control errors of the Hamiltonian.
 Here, we consider a case in which the influence of the heat bath can be eliminated.
 Therefore, the dynamics of the target quantum system can be realized if the Hamiltonian can be controlled in an ideal manner.
 However, it is difficult to control the Hamiltonian without errors in experimental systems.
 Then, a natural question arises: is isolated quantum dynamics robust to the effects of control errors?
 If the properties of isolated quantum dynamics dramatically change because of control errors, then it will be difficult to control the target quantum system in experimental systems, even if we can eliminate the effect of the heat bath.
-For example, quantum annealing~\cite{KN,RCC,BBRA,BRA,SMTC} or adiabatic quantum computation~\cite{FGGS,ADKLLR,MLM} utilizes isolated quantum dynamics for computation, but there is no established theory of quantum error correction~\cite{JFS,Lidar,QL,PAL,VMKOBS}.
-Additionally, while the quantum error correction theory is well established in the quantum circuit model~\cite{Shor,NC,Preskill}, it is currently very difficult to implement it experimentally at a large scale.
-Therefore, it is vital to investigate the influence of control errors on isolated quantum dynamics from the perspective of quantum computation.
+For example, quantum annealing~\cite{KN,RCC,BBRA,BRA,SMTC} or adiabatic quantum computation~\cite{FGGS,ADKLLR,MLM} utilizes quantum dynamics for computation, but the theory of quantum error correction and suppression~\cite{JFS,Lidar,QL,PAL,VMKOBS} that has been established is not as complete as that of the circuit model~\cite{Shor,NC,Preskill}.
+Therefore, it is vital to investigate the influence of control errors on isolated quantum dynamics from the perspective of analog quantum computation.